Potter Handy Parkinson & Benson ™ and The Law Office of Bret D. Cook, PC.

 If you or a loved one has been a victim of a utility-company-related wildfire, we will seek damages on your behalf for the losses you have incurred with absolutely no out-of-pocket expenses from you.

-Potter Handy, LLP (Wildfire Legal Center) represents plaintiffs in fire injury and damage lawsuits filed against negligent parties for the devastating property damage, economic losses, and disruption to homes, businesses, and livelihoods caused by recent California wildfires.
+Potter Handy, LLP represents plaintiffs in fire injury and damage claims filed against negligent parties for the devastating property damage, economic losses, and disruption to homes, businesses, and livelihoods caused by recent California wildfires.